alicolville/Weight-Tracker/readme.txt

 = 9.1 =

+TODO: In export, blank columns like BMI when no weight entered.

 * New feature: New custom field type "Dropdown" - create sliders to allow your user to answer using a scale.
 * New feature: New custom field type "Range Slider" - create sliders to allow your user to answer using a scale.
 * New feature: New custom field type "Large Text" - allow your user's to enter larger blocks of text.